Wind power: Impact on environment and landscape

 Habitat loss and fragmentation are the greatest potential impacts on wildlife of onshore wind farms, but the worldwide ecological impact is minimal.
-Thousands of birds and bats, including rare species, have been killed by wind turbine blades, though wind turbines are responsible for far fewer bird deaths than fossil-fueled power stations.
-This can be mitigated with proper wildlife monitoring.
+Thousands of birds and bats, including rare species, have been killed by wind turbine blades, though wind turbines are responsible for far fewer bird deaths than fossil-fueled power stations when climate change effects are included.
+The effects of wind turbines on birds can be mitigated with proper wildlife monitoring.

 Many wind turbine blades are made of fiberglass, and have a lifetime of 20 years.
 Blades are hollow: some blades are crushed to reduce their volume and then landfilled.
+However, as they can take a lot of weight they can be made into long lasting small bridges for walkers or cyclists.
 Blade end-of-life is complicated, and blades manufactured in the 2020s are more likely to be designed to be completely recyclable.

 Wind turbines also generate noise.
 At a distance of 300 m, this may be around 45 dB, which is slightly louder than a refrigerator.
 At 1.5 km, they become inaudible.
 There are anecdotal reports of negative health effects on people who live very close to wind turbines.
 Peer-reviewed research has generally not supported these claims.

 Politics

 Central government

 Although wind turbines with fixed bases are a mature technology and new installations are generally no longer subsidized, floating wind turbines are a relatively new technology so some governments subsidize them, for example to use deeper waters.

 Fossil fuel subsidies by some governments are slowing the growth of renewables.

-Permitting of wind farms can take years and some governments are trying to speed up - the wind industry says this will help limit climate change and increase energy security - sometimes groups such as fishers resist this but governments say that rules protecting biodiversity will still be followed.
+Permitting of wind farms can take years and some governments are trying to speed up – the wind industry says this will help limit climate change and increase energy security – sometimes groups such as fishers resist this but governments say that rules protecting biodiversity will still be followed.